bihealth/sodar-server/docs_manual/source/app_samplesheets_create.rst

 SODAR uses the `altamISA <https://github.com/bihealth/altamisa>`_ parser for importing the ISA-Tab files.
 In some cases, parser warnings are raised for a successful import.
 In such a case, SODAR will alert you about this on import.
-If you want to review the raised warnings, open the *Sheet Operations* dropdown and select *View Parser Warnings*.
+If you want to review the raised warnings, open the :guilabel:`Sheet Operations` dropdown and select :guilabel:`View Parser Warnings`.
 You will be presented with a list as displayed below.
-The effect and exact meaning of these warnings are out of scope for this
-manual: you should consult the ISA specification and altamISA documentation for further information.
+The effect and exact meaning of these warnings are out of scope for this manual: you should consult the ISA specification and altamISA documentation for further information.

 .. figure:: _static/app_samplesheets/parser_warnings.png
     :align: center